 3) Not every disappearance signals murder.

 Today’s debate with Sophia’s mother never would’ve occurred but for my wife’s annoying pillow habit.
 The Mrs. obviously can’t stand the sight of a bare couch cushion.
-To avoid the slightest hint of open space, she’s covered every couch in the house end to end with decorative pillows.
-Her actions have made it impossible to sit down without relocating three or four fluffy impediments!
+To avoid the slightest hint of open space, she’s covered every couch in the house end-to-end with decorative pillows.
+Her actions have made it impossible to sit without relocating three or four fluffy impediments!
 Naturally I’ve complained, repeatedly: “If you don’t want anyone to sit on our couches, why don’t you put up ‘no trespassing’ signs or, better yet, treat the cushions like a crime scene, yellow tape and all?!”

 This morning, I solidified my protests with a practical demonstration.
 I removed all the pillows from our living room couch and replaced them with swaths of yellow crime scene tape.
 As I figured, when Sophia returns from her business trip in two days, she’ll see firsthand how uninviting our home seating has become.

 That brings me to another of my wife’s annoying habits.
 When she travels for business, she gets so caught up in work she often forgets to telephone her family or me to announce her safe arrival.
 Sometimes, she neglects to call until the following morning!
-Her current trip has followed suit, since she’s already forgotten to ring me or her parents after reaching her destination this morning.
+Her current trip has followed suit, since she’s already forgotten to ring me or her parents after reaching her destination hours ago.

 I pray this isn’t one of those times where she fails to telephone until tomorrow.
-If I don’t hear from Sophia soon, I’ll have to lend throw pillows to her mother, along with a blanket.
+If I don’t hear from Sophia soon, I’ll have to lend the throw pillows to her mother, along with a blanket.
 As matters stand, the old lady plans to camp out on our driveway for as long as it takes the authorities to arrest me … for doing away with her daughter!

-way to discourage people from sitting on your couch!
+One way to discourage people from sitting on your couch!